ChrisPenner/SpareSpeare/README.md

 It contains a large library of lines from the complete works of shakespeare.

-Simply ask for a certain amount of lines, sparespeare will deliver, useful for projects in which filler text is needed.
+Simply ask for a certain amount of lines or words, sparespeare will deliver, useful for projects in which filler text is needed.

 #Usage
-Import the module, then call getLines()
+Import the module, then call getLines(#) or getWords(#)

 ```
 Python 3: